Investing

 Define Your Criteria for a Great Stock

-Some common criteria that long-term investors consider include:
+Common criteria among long-term investors include:

 Create a List of Potential Investments